beginning of content

 Each food group has important nutrients.

-The amount of each food you need will vary during your life.
+The amount of each food you need will vary during your lifetime.
 Your diet will depend on factors such as:

-Vegetables and legumes are rich in nutrients such as:
+Vegetables and legumes (beans and peas) are rich in nutrients such as:

 How many vegetables and legumes should I eat?